nahmxp/Gen_Qa/README.md

 ### Regular User
 - Create account and manage profile
-- Share problems and issues
+- Share problems and issues with location tracking
+- View own submitted issues and status
-- View community problems
+- View admin remarks on their issues

-- Submit pickup requests
+### Enumerator
+- All regular user capabilities
+- Collect queries from the field
+- Access query collection page
-- View own pickup requests
+- View own collected queries and status
+- View admin remarks on their queries
+- Cannot access admin dashboard or view all queries

 ### Administrator
-- All regular user capabilities
+- All regular user and enumerator capabilities
-- Manage user accounts
+- Manage user accounts and assign roles
+- Create new users with any role
 - Moderate problems and issues
-- Manage pickup requests
+- Manage all queries
+- Add remarks/feedback on issues and queries
 - Access admin dashboard
+- View all issues and queries
 - View platform analytics

 ## 🔄 Key Features

 ### Problem Sharing
-Users can share problems they're facing, allowing the community to help find solutions.
+- Users can share problems they're facing with mandatory location
+- Automatic geolocation detection with reverse geocoding
+- Manual location entry option
+- Location details with coordinates and map links
+- Status tracking (open, in-progress, closed)
+- Users can view their submitted issues and admin remarks

+### Query Collection System
+- Enumerators and admins can collect queries from the field
+- Comprehensive query form: person name, contact info, location, category, urgency, description
+- Automatic location detection or manual entry
+- Query status tracking (collected, reviewed, in-progress, resolved)
+- Enumerators can view their collected queries
+- Admin remarks visible on queries

-### Pickup Requests
+### Location Features
-Users can submit pickup requests for various services.
+- Automatic device geolocation support
+- Reverse geocoding using OpenStreetMap Nominatim API
+- Manual location entry fallback
+- Coordinate tracking (latitude/longitude)
+- Google Maps integration for location viewing
+- Location displayed in issues and queries

+### Admin Remarks System
+- Administrators can add optional feedback on issues and queries
+- Remarks visible to users on their submitted issues
+- Remarks visible to enumerators on their collected queries
+- Yellow-highlighted section for easy identification
+- Can be updated at any time by admins

 ### Admin Management
-Administrators can manage all user-generated content, moderate issues, and oversee platform operations.
+- Administrators can manage all user-generated content
+- Moderate issues and queries with status updates
+- Add remarks/feedback on issues and queries
+- User management with role assignment
+- Oversee platform operations

 ## 🤝 Contributing